Heat pump water heaters in cold climates

 Findings from the study

 Programs should account for the actual efficiency.
-Measured in Energy Factor, the efficiency in the field is 65–75% of the manufacturers' efficiency ratings.
+The energy factor we derived in the field was roughly 65–75% of the manufacturers' efficiency ratings.
 Keep this in mind as you consider heat pump water heaters in energy efficiency or decarbonization plans.

 Cost savings are greater when replacing electric resistance or propane-fired water heaters.
 Replacing these appliances with HPWHs resulted in the most attractive paybacks and operational cost savings.
 While HPWHs may have a lower operational cost in some localities than natural gas water heaters, the savings are likely smaller than the cost difference of the appliances.